UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 appending to ``c1.y`` did not change ``c2.y`` -- ``y`` in this case is a an *instance* attribute -- each instance has its own version -- changing one will not affect the others.

-So when you are deciding where to "put" something, you need to think about whether all instances are the same, or if they each need their own version of the attribute.
+So when you are deciding where to "put" something, you need to think about whether all instances need the same thing, or if they each need their own version of the attribute.

 As a class attribute, you can access it from the class namespace as well, and it will affect all instances of that class:

 .. code-block:: python